GoodNameCarlos/Successful_Healthy_Aging-SR_MA/README.md

+# Description
+The main focus of this paper is to determine the factors associated with the development of Successful Aging (SE) and Healthy Aging (SE) in population over 45 years of age, through a systematic review and meta-analysis of epidemiological cohort studies.

 <p>
     <h1 align = "center"><b> Associated factors with successful and healthy aging: Systematic review and meta-analysis of longitudinal studies </h1>
 </p>